The Computer Science Program

 Computer software is probably the most malleable medium invented for human artistry.
 Unlike the gadgets of the industrial revolution, which were hardwired to a single purpose, computer software essentially mimics the fluidity of the human mind, making it extensible in any direction the author sees fit.
 Because of this, in Computer Science, we don’t just study what “is,” but we define what is.
 Our goal is to invent, create, and solve problems in exciting new ways.

-We offer three choices for students majoring in Computer Science: the Traditional Program, the Computer Information Systems Concentration, and the Geographic Information Systems Concentration.
-Each is tailor-made for a challenging and practical course of study and paves the way for a dynamic career path and advanced study in the major.
-We also offer a minor in Computer Science for students majoring in other disciplines and offer courses in support of the interdisciplinary Data Science minor.
+The major is tailor-made for a challenging and practical course of study and paves the way for a dynamic career path and advanced study in the computing and related fields.
+We also offer a minor in Computer Science for students majoring in other disciplines, and offer courses in support of the interdisciplinary Data Science minor and the Cybersecurity minor.
 Students have opportunities for individual study, undergraduate research, and internships at technical firms, government offices, or software development agencies.

 Computer Science Major Requirements